Rigour for strategic decisions

 A rate is a range

 Six heads in ten flips doesn’t prove a biased coin.
-A campaign’s observed rate is one sample; the true rate sits somewhere in a range around it.
+A’s default 30 of 1,000 looks like 3%, but that observed rate is one sample; the true rate sits somewhere in a range around it.
 Small samples mean wide ranges.

 Compare the ranges

 The two curves are those ranges.
-Where they overlap is the uncertainty.
+B’s 40 of 1,000 sits higher, yet its curve overlaps A’s, and that overlap is the uncertainty.
 The question isn’t which rate is higher.
 It’s how much of B’s range sits above A’s.

 Decide on the gap

 “B beats A” isn’t enough if the gap is trivial.
-Set a threshold for what counts as a meaningful win, and read the probability of clearing it.
+Set your bar for the smallest win worth acting on, and read the probability that B clears it.
+With a 1-point bar, the live chart above shows exactly this case.
 That’s the number to act on.